 A student may receive an Associate in Science degree in preengineering by taking at least 36 units from the subjects listed below, completing 18 units in general education as per Plan B (see graduation requirements) and completing 60 units overall.
 This degree is designed for the student planning to transfer to a four year college or university as an engineering major.

-Just taking any 36 units, however, will not qualify one for admission to Upper Division Engineering.
-Students are urged to see a counselor or the department chair for qualifying courses.
+Just taking any 36 units, however, will not qualify one for admission to upper division Engineering.
+Students are urged to see a counselor for qualifying courses.

-Subjects which qualify for the 36 Units
+Courses which qualify for the 36 Units

 Chem 101, 102

-Ce Sci 513
+Co Sci 513

-Eng Gen 1 or 1A, 4 or 4A, 5, 9,

-Eng Elec 22

-Math 261, 262, 263, 270, 275, plus and CSU transferable mathematics course

-which is prerequisits to Math 261.
-COU transierador mathematics course
+Math 261, 262, 263, 276, 275, plus any CSU transferable mathematics coorse which is perrequisite to Math 261.

-Physics 6, 7, 37, 38, 39
+Physics 37, 38, 39

-A CONTRACTOR OF THE OWNER OWNE
+Philosophy 9

-Students must have at least 1 course from 4 of the five categories above.
+Students must have at least 1 course from each of the categories above.